B2: Serious pollution incidents to water

 Some incidents may take an extended period of months, or exceptionally years, to be completed.
 The dataset only includes substantiated incidents and their environmental impact, that is where there is confirmation that the incident took place either by a visit from the Environment Agency or a partner organisation, or it is corroborated by other information.
 Results do not include incidents relating to:

-• Fisheries incidents – incidents involving illegal fishing and illegal fish movements, fish disease, fishery management activities and fish kills from non-pollution causes, including low flows and low dissolved oxygen
+• fisheries incidents – incidents involving illegal fishing and illegal fish movements, fish disease, fishery management activities and fish kills from non-pollution causes, including low flows and low dissolved oxygen

-• Water Resources incidents – incidents involving the quantity of a water resource.
+• water resources incidents – incidents involving the quantity of a water resource

-• Waterways incidents – incidents on a waterway where the Environment Agency are the competent authority for navigation
+• waterways incidents – incidents on a waterway where the Environment Agency are the competent authority for navigation

-• Flood and Coastal Risk Management incidents – for incidents which involve actual or potential flooding and land drainage works
+• flood and Coastal Risk Management incidents – for incidents which involve actual or potential flooding and land drainage works

 Indicator components

-Figure B2: Serious pollution incidents to water in England, 2001 to 2020
+Figure B2: Serious pollution incidents to water in England, 2001 to 2023

-Table B2: Serious pollution incidents to water in England, 2001 to 2020
+Table B2: Serious pollution incidents to water in England, 2001 to 2023

 Year Category 1 (Major) incidents Category 2 (Significant) incidents